 Until Ben was born, I had never heard of adding a probiotic to your breastfed baby’s diet.
 I had no idea 97% of babies are missing the (good!) bacteria B. infantis.
 Without it, there are ingredients in breast milk your baby cannot digest.
 Evivo contains this active strain of good bacteria, which means the nutrients in your breast milk are fully utilized to protect your baby from the harmful bacteria linked to a higher risk of eczema, allergies, diabetes, and obesity.

 The best part of Evivo?
 You only need 3-5ml of breast milk for each serving of probiotic, so just once per day.
 You add your 3-5ml of breastmilk into the provided dish, add in the little packet of probiotic and then mix it together in the dish.
-It comes with a 5ml dropper, so you just suck it up into the dropped and feed it to your baby.
+It comes with a 5ml dropper, so you just suck it up into the dropper and feed it to your baby.
 Using such a small portion of breast milk means you don’t necessarily need to resort to pumping to have enough of a breast milk serving for the probiotic.

 Want to try Evivo for yourself?
 Get $10 off a 4-week starter kit with code: BLOG7Z79J or $20 off an 8-week or greater starter kit with code: BLOG8Q74V.